 Oniomania, also referred to as compulsive shopping, is the excessive and uncontrollable desire to purchase items.
 In the US where spending and credit are part of the national pastime, oniomania is often viewed by others as the oniomaniac being financially irresponsible.
-This leaves many oniomaniacs to fend for themselves with little to no support when dealing with their problem.
+Remember, acknowldging that you have a problem is part of the solution – let an experienced insolvency practitioner guide you out of debt.
+Unfortunately, many oniomaniacs to fend for themselves with little to no support when dealing with their problem.
 Due to this lack of understanding, the disorder can linger for years without sufferers getting the medical attention they need.

 It’s estimated that just under 10% of people living in the US suffer from oniomania.
 The vast majority are women (80% – 90%) with the typical oniomaniac being a woman in her early to mid-30s.
 She usually has several credit cards that are are at their limit or very close to being so.
 She usually comes from a family that earns a low to middle-income.